 Your hair is an outward sign of your inner health, just like your skin.
-And since healthy hair can only be achieved if you’re nourishing your body properly in the first place, here are my top food recommendations for helping you achieve healthier shiny locks !
+And since healthy hair can only be achieved if you’re nourishing your body properly in the first place, here are my top recommendations for 6 foods to eat for healthier hair!

 First of all, let’s talk about supplementation.
-There isn’t strong evidence to support individual nutrient supplementation in the absence of a deficiency…. which is something that should be ruled out of course!
+There isn’t strong evidence to support individual nutrient supplementation in the absence of a deficiency: which is something that should be ruled out of course!
 It’s not to say that supplements don’t help, but we just don’t have a heap of solid research to prove anything specifically related to hair growth beyond supplementing to treat a deficiency at this point.
-All that being said, in case you’re wondering, I personally take a few supplements including a multivitamin, vitamin B12, vitamin D, omega 3 (DHA & ARA), probiotics, and right now, iron and vitamin C as I have slightly low iron.
+All that being said, in case you’re wondering, I personally take a few supplements including a multivitamin, vitamin B12, magnesium, vitamin D and omega 3 (DHA & ARA).

-There are also many underlying potential reasons for hair loss or poor hair health that should be ruled out, should this be an issue for you, that includes:
+There are also many underlying potential reasons for hair loss or poor hair health that should be ruled out that includes: